ooovenenoso/DisQRd-QR-Code-and-Barcode-Generator-for-Discord/README.md

-# DisQRd: QR Code Generator for Discord
+# DisQRd: QR Code and Barcode Generator for Discord

 ![alt text](https://github.com/ooopoison/DisQRd/blob/main/image.jpg)

 ## Introduction
-DisQRd is a simple Discord bot that generates QR codes for any given URL.
-Simply send the command `/qr <url>` in any Discord server or DM, and the bot will generate a QR code image and send it back to you.
+DisQRd is a simple Discord bot that generates QR codes and barcodes for any given data.
+The bot can generate QR codes for URLs, as well as EAN13 and Code 39 barcodes for various types of data.
+Simply send the appropriate command in any Discord server or DM, and the bot will generate a code image and send it back to you.

 ## Installation

-1. Install the required dependencies: `pip install -U discord qrcode`
+1. Install the required dependencies: `pip install -U discord qrcode barcode`
 2. Clone this repository: `git clone https://github.com/ooopoison/DisQRd`
 3. Create a new bot in the Discord Developer Portal and obtain its token.
 4. Set the `TOKEN` environment variable to your bot's token.